Before You Begin

 - Check any group policy or group policy changes that many block the NetFoundry Client/Driver from sending packets into the network.

 - Check anti-virus / malware protection to ensure it allows installation and runtime access of the NetFoundry Client/Driver.
+WE RECOMMEND TURNING OFF DURING INSTALLATION.

 - Check any local Windows/3rd Party Firewall restrictions that may prevent the NetFoundry Client/Driver from reaching out to the Internet (per the ports/protocols above).